How to choose the right superyacht hiring port

 - Palma de Mallorca, Spain

-Yacht jobs can of course also be found in other locations around the world, but these four in particular offer far greater access to quality job opportunities, and are more accessible for beginner crew just starting out in the industry.
+Yacht jobs can of course also be found in other locations around the world, but these four in particular offer far greater access to quality job opportunities, and are considered more accessible for beginner crew just starting out in the industry.

 'Second-tier' hiring ports, such as those listed below, are such as they generally have fewer superyachts passing through each year, and/or see superyachts less frequently.
 They still make for good training and hiring port options for those who were not successful in the ports above, or for those more experienced crew looking for their second or third yacht crew jobs: